Dazzoo/natours-frontend/README.md

    ```

 4. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-# Features

-* **Tour Purchase**: Test this feature using the credit card number 4242 4242 4242 4242.
-* **User Profile Management**: This feature lets you manage your account details and change your password.
-* **Tour Details with Mapbox**: View the actual locations a tour will visit.
-* **Leaving and Editing Comments (Under Development)**: The frontend components for commenting and editing comments are still being developed.

 # Contributing
 Contributions are always welcome!
 If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.